fourstix/Elfos-kilo/README.md

   * Enter inserts a new line or splits a line at the cursor
 * **Overwrite Mode**
   * Characters overwrite existing characters in the text
-  * Enter moved down to the beginning of the next line
+  * Enter moves down to the beginning of the next line

 Repository Contents
 -------------------